alvinzane/py-mysql-binlogserver/README.md

 License
 -------

 py-mysql-binlogserver is released under the MIT License.
-See LICENSE for more information.